 A native of Albany, NY, she earned a doctorate in English literature from Brown University in 1981.
 She received her master's and bachelor's degrees in English literature from the College of Saint Rose in 1974 and 1970.
 Sister Joan holds certificates in Fund Raising Management and Educational Management from Indiana and Harvard universities, respectively.
 She has been a member of the Sisters of St. Joseph of Carondelet, St. Louis, Mo., since 1965.

-Sister Joan is a member of numerous professional organizations, including the Council of Independent Colleges Presidents’ Association, the Midwest Modern Language Association, and the Association for Religion and Intellectual Life.
+Sister Joan is a member of numerous professional organizations, including the Council of Independent Colleges Presidents' Association, the tax policy committee of the National Association of Independent Colleges and Universities, the Midwest Modern Language Association, and the Association for Religion and Intellectual Life.
 She has presented and published numerous papers and articles; has been an invited participant at the Oxford Roundtable and engaged in several consultations sponsored by the PEW Charitable Trusts.

 Among her personal pursuits Sister Joan enjoys organic gardening and art appreciation.
 She is currently pursuing a private pilot's license.